-- Registration to take part in a written examination is compulsory and is done by entering the required data into Osiris no later than 14 calendar days (not working days) before the examination.
-Students receive examination tickets by email as confirmation of their registration.
-Contrary to the first sentence, for a written examination administered online remotely from the university, a registration period of no later than three calendar days before the examination date applies. - 2.
-Students who have not registered within the term specified in Section 1 may request registration for that examination after this term until no later than 3 calendar days before the examination in question, by entering the requested data in Osiris.
-The request will be honoured providing that places are available in the room or rooms where the examination is scheduled to take place.
-Students receive examination tickets by email as confirmation of their registration. - In the case of circumstances beyond a student's control, whereby the student is unable to register for the examination, the Board of Examiners can still permit the student to participate in the examination. - 4.
-A student who has not registered for the examination and is therefore not included on the list of participants, may report to the invigilator on the day of the examination from 15 minutes before until the start of the examination.
+- 1. Registration to participate in a written examination, including a written examination that is taken online remotely from the university, is compulsory and is done by entering the requested data into Osiris no later than six calendar days before the examination.
+Students receive examination tickets by email as confirmation of their registration. - In the case of circumstances beyond a student's control, whereby the student is unable to register for the examination, the Board of Examiners can still permit the student to participate in the examination. - 3.
+A student who has not registered for an on-campus examination and is therefore not included on the list of participants, may report to the invigilator on the day of the examination from 15 minutes before until the start of the examination.
 In so far that there are seats available, they will be admitted to the examination room 30 minutes after the start of the examination in the order they reported to the invigilator.
 The lack of 30 minutes examination time cannot be compensated.
 Students who have thus gained access to the exam will be added to the list of participants.
-The student takes the exam subject to the reservation that it will be investigated whether he/she is entitled to participate in the examination. - In case the investigation leads to the conclusion that the student was not entitled to participate in the examination, the examination work is invalid, will not be evaluated and does not lead to a result. - 6.
-The student can submit a substantiated request to the Board of Examiners to have examination work that is considered to be invalid to be declared valid and to have it evaluated. - 7.
-The Board of Examiners will only agree to the request in exceptional circumstances.7 - 8.
-Sections 2 and 4 of this article do not apply to a written examination administered online remotely from the university. - 9.
-As a result of COVID-19, subs 1 and 2 will be replaced by the following clause: the registration for participation in a written examination must be submitted no later than 6 calendar days (not working days) before the examination.
-The student will receive an examination ticket as confirmation by e-mail.
-This clause only applies to the academic year 2020-2021 (Decision of the Executive Board, dated August 25, 2020).
+The student takes the examination subject to the reservation that it will be investigated whether he/she is entitled to participate in the examination. - 4.
+In case the investigation leads to the conclusion that the student was not entitled to participate in the examination, the examination work is invalid, will not be evaluated and does not lead to a result. - 5.
+The student can submit a substantiated request to the Board of Examiners to have examination work that is considered to be invalid to be declared valid and to have it assessed. - 6.
+The Board of Examiners will only agree to the request in exceptional circumstances. - 7.
+Section 3 of this article does not apply to a written examination administered online remotely from the university. - 8.
+If unforeseen circumstances or measures make it necessary to change the form or manner of taking the examination, the Dean may determine a different registration period in favour of the student.